-The NJ DOE requires that ALL Elementary Education & Secondary Education majors take and pass all sections of the Core Academic Skills for Educators Test (Test Code # 5752) prior to being able to register for their junior/senior professional methods courses.
+Elementary Education & Secondary Education majors who will use the Praxis Core Academic Skills test for Educators to demonstrate proficiency in mathematics and/or reading and writing must take and pass the needed sections of the Core Academic Skills for Educators Test (Test Code # 5752) prior to being able to register for their junior/senior professional methods courses.

-Any Teacher Education student with 54 or more credits who has not passed all three Praxis Core Tests will be referred to the Academic Standing Committee for dismissal from the Teacher Education Program.
+Any Teacher Education student who has reached junior status (54 credits) who has not passed all three Praxis Core Tests (or met the basic skills requirement with SAT/ACT scores) will be referred to the Academic Standing Committee for dismissal from the Teacher Education Program.
 Transfer students with 54 or more credits will have one semester to pass these three tests.
 Students dismissed from Teacher Education who later pass all Praxis Core tests may apply for re-admission.